-Summary of Accomplishments: Describe the installation's most outstanding accomplishments and how the nominee improved environmental quality and/or protected human health during the achievement period.
-Summarize how the installation implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
-List the objectives of the environmental management program or, when applicable, the EMS, as well as the degree to which the nominee attained relevant objectives during the achievement period.
-Describe the extent to which line organizations have demonstrated operational controls and are effectively managing significant environmental aspects to achieve environmental objectives and long-term mission sustainment.
-Describe the program's most outstanding features, including significant progress on EMS implementation and operation.
-Explain how the nominee's accomplishments are distinct from past successes or significantly support the mission.
-Describe what is unique about the program, its cost effectiveness, and whether it goes beyond meeting overseas environmental standards.
+Summary of Accomplishments: Describe the nominee's most outstanding accomplishments during the achievement period.
+Summarize how the nominee implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
+List and describe awards or other special environmental quality recognition given to the individual or team during the achievement period.
+Describe any relevant professional achievements, including any community service associated with their work in environmental quality, participation in related professional organizations/conferences, and development and/or completion of any environmental quality initiatives that have demonstrated operational controls and are effectively managing significant environmental aspects to achieve environmental objectives and long-term mission sustainment.
+Describe the program's most outstanding features during that period, such as progress on EMS implementation and operation, where applicable.
+Explain how the nominee's accomplishments significantly support the mission and are distinct from past successes.